jnha/music/README.md

 # Music Notebooks

-A collection of notebooks exploring music
+This is a collection of interactive music programming experiments written in julia using Pluto notebooks.